FarhanSyed23/PCOS-Probability-Predictor/README.md

 # PCOS-Probability-Predictor
 This is a GUI to show the probabilty of a patient being affected with PCOS or not.

+log_software is a Machine learning model made of Logistic Regression Classifier which helps the software to predict PCOS.

+Run main python file, it will first start the splash screen and then eventually the GUI will appear where you can input the data and can see if a patient has PCOS or not.

 Built With: Python 3.8, PyQT5, Tkinter.

 <sub>This PCOS Probability Predictor Software Tool is built by [Syed Mohd.
 Farhan](https://github.com/FarhanSyed23)</sub>